 Technology

-LEAM adds localized thermal control to large-format extrusion AM so teams can work on bonding and part stability as one process problem.
+LEAM adds localized thermal process control to large-format extrusion AM so teams can work on interlayer bonding and part stability as one process problem.

 Working principle